 SECTION 1.
-Domestic Corporations and Partnerships. - For the purpose of this act, domestic corporations and partnership shall refer to all corporation and partnerships organize and existing under Philippine laws, operating for profit: Provided, that said corporations and partnerships report earnings over the last four (4) years that allow them to engage in the production of rice/ corn for their employees' requirements without adversely affecting their financial viability.
-Appropriate guidelines shall be issued to determine the corporations and partnership that are to be recovered by this act.
+Domestic Corporations and Partnerships. - For the purpose of this Act, domestic corporations and partnerships shall refer to all corporations and partnerships organized and existing under Philippine laws, operating for profit: Provided, that said corporations and partnerships report earnings over the last four (4) years that allow them to engage in the production of rice/ corn for their employees' requirements without adversely affecting their financial viability.
+Appropriate guidelines shall be issued to determine the corporations and partnerships that are to be covered by this Act.

 SECTION 2.
-Corporate Farming Arrangements. - Participation to the Corporate Farming Program shall be on a voluntary basis.
-For the purpose of this act, the following are the corporate farming schemes that the corporations/partnerships may engage in:
+Corporative Farming Arrangements. - Participation in Corporative Farming programs shall be on a voluntary basis.
+For the purpose of this Act, corporations/partnerships may engage in the following Corporative Farming programs:

-- (a) Corporations/partnerships with existing landholdings suitable for rice/corn production may manage the land and produce the rice/corn or may enter into a management/contractual arrangement with farmers' groups such as farmers' groups such as farmers' associations, cooperatives and agrarian reform communities (ARCs); - (b) Corporations/ partnerships may purchase or lease on a long term basis, public or private agricultural lad suitable for rice/corn production.
-Whereby the corporation/partnership are given full management and production control over the purchased or leased lands or may enter into contractual arrangements, or joint ventures with landowners, farmers' organizations and ARCs.
+(a) Corporations/partnerships with existing landholdings suitable for rice/corn production may manage the land and produce the rice/corn or may enter into a management/contractual arrangement with farmers' groups such as farmers' associations, cooperatives, and agrarian reform communities (ARCs);

+(b) Corporations/ partnerships may purchase or lease on a long term basis, public or private agricultural land suitable for rice/corn production, whereby the corporations/partnerships are given full management and production control over the purchased or leased lands or may enter into contractual arrangements, or joint ventures with landowners, farmers' organizations and ARCs.

 Agricultural land purchased or leased for the purpose cannot be converted to other uses.
-Should the corporate farming venture ceases to be financially viable and the partners declare bankruptcy or insolvency, land ownership shall automatically revert to the agrarian reform beneficiaries within a period of three (3) years in the case of public agriculture lands and private lands originally distributed under the Comprehensive Agrarian Reform program.
+Should the corporative Farming venture cease to be financially viable and the partners declare bankruptcy or insolvency, land ownership shall automatically revert to the agrarian reform beneficiaries within a period of three (3) years in the case of public agriculture lands and private lands originally distributed under the Comprehensive Agrarian Reform program.
 Fifty percent (50%) of the land should have been developed within a period of three (3) years, and ninety percent (90%) within a period of five (5) years.

-(c) Corporation/ partnerships may enter into contractual arrangements with farmers' organizations/ ARCs, whereby the corporations and partnerships will provide the production inputs and technical and related services, then buy back the produce.
-Provided, that the farm inputs that shall be utilized shall subscribe to the requirements set forth by Republic Act 10068 "Organic Agriculture Act of 2010"
+(c) Corporations/ partnerships may enter into contractual arrangements with farmers' organizations/ ARCs, whereby the corporations and partnerships will provide the production inputs and technical and related services, then buy back the produce.
+Provided, that the farm inputs that shall be utilized shall subscribe to the requirements set forth by Republic Act 10068 "Organic Agriculture Act of 2010."

-The local government units (LGUs) shall be required to identify appropriate land areas for corporate farming in consonance with their comprehensive landuse plan and ordinances.
+Local Government Units (LGUs) shall be required to identify appropriate land areas for Corporative Farming in consonance with their comprehensive land-use plan and ordinances.
 The LGU shall require the participating corporations/ partnerships to provide livelihood projects/ opportunities to families who will not be hired by the said entities.